-Whether you’re a marketing firm looking to break into health care, or a practitioner looking to start an email marketing campaign, understanding HIPAA compliant marketing is absolutely essential to finding success in this increasingly digital age.
+Whether you’re a marketing firm looking to break into healthcare, or a practitioner looking to start an email marketing campaign, understanding HIPAA marketing compliance is absolutely essential to finding success in this increasingly digital age.

-The HIPAA Rules set specific regulatory standards that must be upheld during the marketing process.
-HIPAA marketing standards should form the backbone of any health care marketing effort.
+The HIPAA Rules set specific regulatory standards that must be upheld during the marketing in healthcare process.
+HIPAA compliant marketing standards should form the backbone of any healthcare marketing effort.

 Understanding HIPAA and Marketing

 The HIPAA Privacy Rule defines marketing as “a communication about a product or service that encourages recipients of the communication to purchase or use the product or service.”
-This definition applies to outbound marketing–the kind that an organization might send to potential patients or clients to.
+This definition applies to outbound marketing–the kind that an organization might send to potential patients or clients.

 The HIPAA Privacy Rule also defines marketing as “an arrangement between a covered entity and any other entity whereby the covered entity discloses protected health information to the other entity, in exchange for direct or indirect remuneration, for the other entity or its affiliate to make a communication about its own product or service that encourages recipients of the communication to purchase or use that product or service.”